Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 © 2026 Heitor Faria — PodHeitor International.
 All Rights Reserved.

-The PodHeitor Nutanix AHV Backup Plugin for Bacula is dual-licensed under LicenseRef-PodHeitor-Proprietary.
-The proprietary licence governs all commercial use and redistribution.
+The PodHeitor Nutanix AHV Backup Plugin for Bacula is distributed under LicenseRef-PodHeitor-Proprietary.
 Contact heitor@opentechs.lat for commercial licensing terms.

 Trademarks: PodHeitor and the PodHeitor logo are trademarks of Heitor Faria / PodHeitor International.
-Nutanix, AHV, Prism, Prism Central, Prism Element, AOS, and Nutanix Community Edition are registered trademarks or trademarks of Nutanix, Inc. Bacula and Bacula Enterprise are trademarks of Bacula Systems SA.
-Veeam is a trademark of Veeam Software AG.
-Commvault is a trademark of Commvault Systems, Inc. NetBackup and Veritas are trademarks of Veritas Technologies LLC.
-VMware and vSphere are trademarks of VMware, Inc. (a Broadcom company).
+Nutanix, AHV, Prism, Prism Central, Prism Element, AOS, and Nutanix Community Edition are trademarks or registered trademarks of Nutanix, Inc. Bacula and Bacula Enterprise are registered trademarks of Bacula Systems SA.
+Veeam is a registered trademark of Veeam Software AG.
+Commvault is a registered trademark of Commvault Systems, Inc. NetBackup and Veritas are registered trademarks of Veritas Technologies LLC.
+VMware and vSphere are registered trademarks of VMware, Inc. (a Broadcom company).
 Proxmox VE is a registered trademark of Proxmox Server Solutions GmbH.
-Microsoft and Hyper-V are trademarks of Microsoft Corporation.
-All other trademarks are property of their respective owners.
+Microsoft and Hyper-V are registered trademarks of Microsoft Corporation.
+All other marks are property of their respective owners.

 Disponível em: